-Once the appropriate Technician has been identified, the CAC notify them there is a breakdown to attend.
+Once the appropriate Technician has been identified, the DTCC notify them there is a breakdown to attend.
 The Technician can access all of the breakdown details via their smartphone, standard issue for our S24h Technicians, which they then use to accept the job and provide an estimated time of arrival (ETA) which will be visible to you via the OSV.

 The Technician continues to provide real-time updates via their smartphone (arrival at scene, estimated time to complete repairs, actual time repairs completed) until the vehicle is back on the road, all of which are visible to you via the OSV.